Himanshu-Laddhad/Fashion-Intelligence-Agent/README.md

 # Retail Trend Intelligence Platform

-Built a real-time trend momentum detection system for fashion retail, aggregating Google Trends signals and social media imagery to classify product categories as rising, stable, or falling — applicable to trend-driven inventory and assortment planning at fashion retailers.
+Built a real-time trend momentum detection system for fashion retail, aggregating Google Trends signals and social media imagery to classify product categories as rising, stable, or falling — applicable to trend-driven inventory and assortment planning at retailers.

-The system computes a directional momentum score for any fashion query, surfaces regionally segmented demand signals across 200+ countries, and ranks visual references by a composite Fashion Relevance Trend Score — giving buyers and planners a single interface to move from search to decision.
+The system computes a directional momentum score for any fashion query, surfaces regionally segmented demand signals across 200+ countries, and ranks visual references by a composite Relevance Trend Score — giving buyers and planners a single interface to move from search to decision.

 ---